 Who Needs Rehab?

 The most logical way to end an addiction is to go to rehab.
-But many addicts and alcoholics do not know how to go about enrolling into rehab.
+But many addicts and alcoholics do not know where to begin or how to enroll in a program.
 If this is you, do not be discouraged you are not alone in this category.

-There are plenty of respected approaches used in rehab to treat addiction.
-After accepting that every addiction is shaped from different circumstances, everyone will have different needs in rehab.
-There is no method that works for everyone trying to get over their addiction.
+There are plenty of well researched and respected approaches used in rehab to treat addiction.
+Every addiction is shaped by different circumstances, so everyone will have different needs in rehab.
+There is no “one size fits all” method that works for everyone in treatment.
 Selecting a rehab center that offers personalized plans for each client is key.
-You will need to go through a plan that meets all of your needs to have the best chance at living the rest of your life in sobriety.
+You will need to find a plan that meets all your needs to have the best chance of living the rest of your life in sobriety.

 Getting through rehab and achieving sobriety is not easy.
-It takes determination and effort, not only throughout the entire process, but after treatment is complete too.
+It takes determination and effort, not only throughout the entire process but once treatment is complete as well.
 Choosing to give up drugs and alcohol takes courage and should make you feel proud.
-Rehab is not for everyone, it is only for those who are ready and willing to get back to living a happy and healthy life.
+Rehab is not for everyone; it is only for those who are ready and willing to get back to living a happy and healthy life.

 In order to prepare for rehab, you will have to undergo a detoxification process.
-In detox your body will clean itself out.
-This is an important because your body is probably having a hard time functioning due to drug use.
-Drugs and alcohol damage your body most notably your liver, skin and eyesight.
-During detox, you may experience some withdrawal symptoms.
-This happens because your body is in shock from not using drugs.
-Withdrawal symptoms should not scare you off from going to rehab though.
-While the symptoms do cause discomfort, most rehab centers that offer inpatient detoxification provide medication to help lighten the pain withdrawal symptoms cause.
+In detox, your body will clear itself of the harmful chemicals that have built up in your body.
+This is important because your body is probably having a hard time functioning due to drug use.
+Drugs and alcohol damage your body most notably your liver, skin, and eyesight.
+Detox will purge the toxins in your system and clear your head for you to begin the healing process.

 Traveling to Recover

 Traveling to a different city or state for rehab is suggested.
 Addiction is feed through bad habits, which continue the cycle of substance abuse.
-The people around you and the situations you are in are probably adding to the reasons for you to use drugs and alcohol.
-Breaking away from your normal routines l removes you from a bad situation.
-This can make it easier for to stay focused on getting clean.
-Not being around enabling people and places will allow you to realize that there is more to life than getting loaded.
-Staying in the same town for treatment also gives you one more reason to be a scapegoat.
-If in the same part of town, addicts who cannot handle rehab will call a friend or fellow addict to come pick them up.
-In another setting, you might be able to talk yourself into staying.
+The people around you and the situations you are in can probably add to the reasons for you to use drugs and alcohol.
+Some addicts will find themselves in a co-dependent situation, so breaking away from your normal routines removes you from any negative influence.
+This can make it easier for you to stay focused on getting clean.
+Once you are away, you begin to realize that there is more to life than getting loaded.
+Staying in the same town for treatment can make you be susceptible to other addicts who are not ready for the same change.
+If you are in another setting, you have a better chance of sticking to the whole process.

-Sometimes addiction’s stem from mental traumas that occurred earlier in life.
-A bad breakup, family difficultly or regret often times all lead toward a substance abuse problem.
+Sometimes, addiction stems from mental traumas that occurred earlier in life.
+A bad breakup, family difficultly or regret can lead to a substance abuse problem.
 Repairing the mental damages that addiction has caused is crucial in moving forward.
 Intense therapy sessions throughout rehab can help with that.
-There are so many branches of therapy, it only betters your chances of finding a form of therapy that will help you.
+There are so many varieties of therapy, that it betters your chances of finding a form of therapy that will help you.

 Individual therapy might be the most important.
-Meeting one-on-one with a professional therapist pays dividends.
-Exploring past situations in your life that may have driven you to drink and do drugs in the first place can prove to be powerful information.
-If you can discover why you took to drugs and alcohol, you will be better equipped to avoid those same situations moving forward.
+Meeting one-on-one with a professional therapist can lead to exploring past situations in your life that may have driven you to drink and do drugs in the first place.
+This can prove to be powerful information and If you can discover why you took to drugs and alcohol, you will be better equipped to avoid those same situations moving forward.
 During an addiction, your favorite substance to abuse is your number one priority, so you probably lost yourself from every point of view.
-You missed out on activities that you used to enjoy.
+You miss out on activities that you used to enjoy.
 A trained therapist can help you think of activities and ways to help keep you sober after your rehab program is finished.

 Keeping Up with Follow Up

-Your effort put into recovery after rehab may be the most significant element into living a sober life.
+Your effort put into recovery after rehab may be the most significant element in living a sober life.
 Staying sober through rehab is hard at first, but you have the support of medical professionals and other addicts to help you.
-To stay sober in life after rehab, it will essentially be on you.
-Noticing triggers and situations that might lead you to relapse, and avoiding them, will be key.
-In rehab you are taught about how to do so.
+To stay sober in life after rehab, it will your responsibility.
+The key will be noticing triggers and situations that might lead you to relapse and avoiding them.
+In rehab, you are taught about how to do so.
 Rehab does not necessarily cure your addiction, but it does teach you how to harness it.
 Staying clear of situations involving drugs and alcohol is possible and can help you get back to a healthy life.

-There are rehab centers that offer plans to help you get back to living life on your terms and not your addiction’s terms.
-Your addiction has allowed you to drown for too long now, find relief.
-It might not be easy but it defiantly will be worth it.
-Drugs and alcohol will slowly kill every bit of happiness in your life if you allow it to.
-Start fighting back today.
+There are rehab centers all across Arizona that offer addiction treatment plans to help you get back to living life on your terms and not your addiction’s terms.
+Your addiction has allowed you to drown for too long now, and we can help you find a live raft.
+It might not be easy, but it defiantly will be worth it.
 Admitting you have a problem is the hardest step, you can get over the toughest part in just five minutes.
 Pick up the phone and call (623) 263-7371 today.